openedx/edx-platform/openedx/core/djangoapps/user_authn/docs/decisions/0001_simplify_ratelimiting.rst

 ---------

 * We will deprecate and remove the `django-ratelimit-backend`_ from edx-platform.
+This library is currently not being actively developed and is looking for a new maintainer.
+It is also very specific to rate limiting the authentication backend and so can't easily be applied more generally.

 * For rate limiting in pure django views, we will use the `django-ratelimit`_ library.
+This library is well built for general use and can be easily used multiple times for stacked rate limiting over multiple keys.  eg. limit by IP or by user name.

-* For rate limiting in any DRF based views, we will use the `djangorestframework rate limiting`_
+* For rate limiting in any DRF based views, we will use the `djangorestframework rate limiting`_ capabilities that are built in to the framework.

 .. _django-ratelimit: https://django-ratelimit.readthedocs.io/en/stable/usage.html#usage-chapter